-As a kid, how many time were you told, sit upright!
+As a kid, how many times were you told, sit upright!
 Stop slouching!
 Or stand up straight?

 Well, that’s mainly all it entails to practice a good posture that can lead to back pain relief.

-With good posture, you back will be stable and robust.
+With good posture, your back will be stable and robust.

 However, stooping or slouching will strain your ligaments and muscles, which would eventually cause back pains.